NYC reports 1st coronavirus death of a person under 18

 NEW YORK (AP) — New York City reported its first coronavirus death of a person under 18 years old as the number of fatalities in the epicenter of the U.S. outbreak continued to rise rapidly.

 City officials announced Tuesday that 250 more ambulances and 500 paramedics and EMTs are headed to New York to help manage record numbers of calls for assistance.
+A temporary hospital in a convention center began accepting patients.

 Here are the latest coronavirus developments in New York: